Juvenile Court

 YouthCenter

 Detention uses a state-of-the-art database system that is web-based and user friendly.
 So many times data systems are designed for Courts or detention centers.
 This one is designed for both.
-Therefore, it has all judicial information as well as detainee information.
+Therefore, it has all judicial information as well as resident information.
 In addition, the system provides management for daily programming, medical services, and facility security.
-Finding information within the system is user easy, making it helpful for the management within the facility as well as other entities.
-The system provides e-mail alerts to our stakeholders within the courts system and those in related counties or agencies.
+Finding information within the system is user friendly, making it helpful for the management within the facility as well as other entities.
+The system provides e-mail alerts to our stakeholders within the court system and those in related counties or agencies.

 Staffing and Scheduling

-The Detention Center staff is comprised of a Superintendent, an Assistant Superintendent, an Administrative Aide, 6 shift supervisors, 16 full time youth specialists, 1 part time benefited youth specialist, and 16 relief youth specialist.
+The Detention Center staff is comprised of a Superintendent, an Assistant Superintendent, an Administrative Aide, 6 shift supervisors, 19 full time youth specialists, 1 part time benefited youth specialist, and a number of youth specialists.
 Three shifts per day are designed to overlap for formal information exchange between shifts.
-Meetings include teaching staff which is comprised of 4 full time certified teachers, and 2 para-pros.
+Meetings include teaching staff which is comprised of 4 full time certified teachers, a Responsible Thinking Advisor, and 2 para-pros.

 Funding Sources